BlazEr1: The eROSITA Blazar Catalog. Blazars and Blazar Candidates in the First eROSITA Survey: Matching eROSITA to the BLAZE catalog

 \subsection{X-ray spectral analysis}

-In order to gather information on the X-ray properties of our sample, we complement the available eRASS1 catalog data \citep{merloni:2024} with spectral information, using \texttt{eSASS} version 211214, HEASOFT version 6.30, and \textit{eROSITA} event processing version~020, which offers improved calibration compared to the release version 010 used by \citet{merloni:2024}.
+In order to gather information on the X-ray properties of our sample, we complemented the available eRASS1 catalog data \citep{merloni:2024} with spectral information, using \texttt{eSASS} version 211214, HEASOFT version 6.30, and \textit{eROSITA} event processing version~020, which offers improved calibration compared to the release version 010 used by \citet{merloni:2024}.
 While the processing version affects the quality of spectral products, it does not affect the source detection itself within the conservative selection criteria applied above.
-Tests with different processing versions reveal that their influence on the overall spectral fitting results does not change the overall results.
-We extract source spectra from circular extraction regions centered on each catalog source, scaling the extraction region radius, $R$, on the maximum likelihood count rate for the 0.2--2.3\,keV band, given by \citet{merloni:2024},
+Tests with different processing versions revealed that their influence on the overall spectral fitting results does not change the overall results.
+We extracted source spectra from circular extraction regions centered on each catalog source, scaling the extraction region radius, $R$, on the maximum likelihood count rate for the 0.2--2.3\,keV band, given by \citet{merloni:2024},

 where $N=85\farcs{}443$ and $\gamma=0.284$.
-Higher count rate sources require larger regions in order to include all source photons, however we require at least $23\arcsec$ and at maximum a region with a radius of $200\arcsec$.
+Higher count rate sources required larger regions to include all source photons, however we required at least $23\arcsec$ and at maximum a region with a radius of $200\arcsec$.
 Background regions are annuli centered on the source position, using Eq.~\ref{eq:radius_rate} to scale the inner and outer radius.
 Specifically, for the inner radius we set $N=181\farcs{}963$, $\gamma=0.242$, $R_\mathrm{inner,min}=54\arcsec$, and $R_\mathrm{inner,max}=350\arcsec$.
 For the outer radius, $N=1063\farcs211$, $\gamma=0.282$, $R_\mathrm{outer,min}=280\arcsec$, and $R_\mathrm{outer,max}=2200\arcsec$.
-Within the background region we exclude all neighboring eRASS1 sources, scaling the exclusion radius of each source by their count rate.
-Spectra are then extracted from event lists with the \texttt{eSASS} task \texttt{srctool}.
-Since \textit{eROSITA} TM 5 and 7 are affected by light leaks \citep{predehl:2021,merloni:2024}, these two modules require special treatment in our analysis.
+Within the background region we excluded all neighboring eRASS1 sources, scaling the exclusion radius of each source by their count rate.
+Spectra were then extracted from event lists with the \texttt{eSASS} task \texttt{srctool}.
+Since \textit{eROSITA} TM 5 and 7 are affected by light leaks \citep{predehl:2021,merloni:2024}, these two modules required special treatment in our analysis.
 Unless mentioned otherwise, for these TMs, only data taken $>$1\,keV were considered.
-For spectral analysis, we use the Interactive Spectral Interpretation System \citep[ISIS, version 1.6.2;][]{houck:2000} and quote all uncertainties at 90\% confidence for one independent parameter, unless stated otherwise.
+For the spectral analysis, we used the Interactive Spectral Interpretation System \citep[ISIS, version 1.6.2;][]{houck:2000} and quote all uncertainties at 90\% confidence for one independent parameter, unless stated otherwise.